FunmiLS/Observational-Astro-Analysis/README.md

 (13.1754 ±0.0002) days, (21.7760 ±0.0004) days, (31.784 ±0.0016) days and (41.023 ±0.0021) days.
 Planetary
 radius was also estimated and found to be (2.92 ± 0.14) R🜨, (5.11 ± 0.22) R🜨, (3.83 ± 0.17) R🜨, (4.05 ± 0.18) R🜨,
 for planets F, E, L and S, respectively.
-When compared to the entire exoplanet population, it was found that the detected exoplanets had characteristics consistent to those of the already discovered exoplanets.
+When compared to the entire exoplanet population, it was found that the detected exoplanets had characteristics consistent to those already discovered.
 It was also found that Planet-F had a mass-period relation consistent to that of Rocky Planets.
 Planet-E and Planet-L had mass-period relations consistent of super-Earth-like planets and Planet-S consistent of warm-Neptunes.
-The exoplanet habitability was also analysed for detected exoplanets.
-It was found that none of the Kepler-4 exoplanets would be suitable candidates of habitability and the accuracy of analysis was discussed.
+The habitability was also analysed for detected exoplanets.
+It was found that none of the Kepler-4 exoplanets would be suitable candidates and the accuracy of analysis was discussed.

 ### Information
 <b> Written Report: </b> Coursework_B_Written_Report.pdf <br>